 What type of clients do you see?

 I have been formally trained to provide counselling and art therapy services to individuals from childhood through adulthood.
-I have specialized training in developmental psychology and I've done research on trauma.
+I have specialized training in developmental psychology and trauma.
 Currently, I offer counselling and art therapy services to adult clients and children (ages 6 to 13) presenting a range of issues.
 I enjoy working with post-secondary students and those in the helping professions, such as nurses.
 I also have a special interest in providing services to individuals who experience anxiety, post-traumatic stress, burnout, and those who're recovering from abuse.

 What can I expect in my first session?